DaveSharma-Hub/Custom-Web-Server/README.md

   newServer.startListening();
 }
 ```
-Will start listening on port 8000
+Will start listening on port 8000.
+Store custom html, js, and css files (website) in the File Directory folder to be retrieved.

 ## Documentation

 ## Class Diagram